spullara/models/README.md

-These are the model lists from OpenAI, Anthropic and Gemini.
+These are the model lists from OpenAI, Anthropic, Gemini and Grok.
 It is updated automatically when model files change.

 Last updated: 2025-09-15 21:30:12